- University of Wisconsin-Eau Claire

 The liberal arts and teaching majors provide strong backgrounds for graduate study and opportunities to pursue interests in special areas.
 The mathematics liberal arts major, with its four emphases, can lead to a variety of careers in business, industry and other areas.

-Typical positions held by mathematics graduates include work in research and development, management, operations research, quality improvement, and teaching mathematics at a secondary school, technical school, college or university.
-Other graduates continue their education through graduate studies in applied mathematics, statistics, theoretical mathematics, mathematics education or data science.
+Typical positions held by mathematics graduates include work in research and development, data science, management, operations research, quality improvement, and teaching mathematics at a secondary school, technical school, college or university.
+Other graduates continue their education through graduate studies in mathematics, statistics, data science, theoretical mathematics, or mathematics education.